 It turns out that about 81% want a personalized experience above all else.
 73% are willing to exceed their budget in order to live an authentic experience in the local reality.
-And when it comes to knowing where wealthy travelers want to be when they’re on vacation, it’s even clearer.
+When it comes to knowing where wealthy travelers want to stay when they’re on vacation, it’s even clearer.

 Experiential Tourism is more popular